Updated: Nov 1, 2021

 If you were to die tomorrow, would you feel satisfied with your life?
 This is a question my mom has to grapple with every day.

 My mom was diagnosed with stage four lung cancer in May of 2016, right after I had graduated from college.
 It came as a shock to our close family.
 Before her diagnosis, she was a busy real estate power-house and power mom.
 She has never smoked; all of us were floored by the diagnosis.
-Stage four cancer of any kind is the last stage, which meant we didn’t know how long she had to live.
-It could be three months, it could be for three years.
+Mom was given six months to live.

 Today, my mom still lives with stage four lung cancer, and we know that any time could be her time.
 I wanted to interview her because she is such an inspiration to me and so many others.
 She has always pushed me to travel and reach, she is part of my foundation that drives to me travel and explore other lifestyles and cultures in Europe.